Gladaed/DTS-Git/README.md

 # DTS-Git
-contains public information for all members of Destinie's Call
+contains public information for all members of Destiny's Call